firefly-iii/docs/new-docs/advanced-installation/email.md

 ##log

-The default value will store messages in your log files instead of sending them.
+The default value will store messages in your log files instead of sending them. `APP_LOG_LEVEL` must be set to `debug` for the messages to appear.

 ## smtp